 Your gums are important for a healthy smile and help your heart, too.
 Take care of your gums by visiting the dentist regularly.

-If your gums bleed, feel sore, or get puffy, it's time to see the friendly team at Clove Dental in Camarillo.
-They can help you feel better and keep your mouth healthy.
+If your gums bleed, feel sore or get puffy, it's time to see the friendly team at Clove Dental in Camarillo.
+They can improve your health and make sure your mouth remains healthy.